SUSE-Cloud/automation/scripts/jenkins/ardana/ansible/roles/input_model_generator/README.md

 The following optional parameters may be supplied as ansible external variables to control various aspects of the generated input model:

+* `clm_model` : can be used to switch between an integrated deployer scenario (the deployer node also hosts other services in addition to the lifecycle manager services) and a standalone deployer (the deployer node only hosts the lifecycle manager services).
+May be set to either `standalone` (default) or `integrated`.
 * `designate_backend` : controls the designate backend configured for the input model.
 May be set to either `bind` (default) or `powerdns`.
 * `disabled_services` : can be used to selectively exclude service components or entire service component